Compare any two graphics cards:

 Intro

-Compare all that to the GeForce GT 1030, which makes use of a 16 nm design. nVidia has clocked the core speed at 1265 MHz.
-The GDDR5 memory runs at a frequency of 1502 MHz on this card.
-It features 384 SPUs along with 32 Texture Address Units and 16 ROPs.
+Compare those specs to the GeForce GT 1030, which makes use of a 16 nm design. nVidia has clocked the core frequency at 1265 MHz.
+The GDDR5 memory runs at a speed of 1502 MHz on this particular card.
+It features 384 SPUs as well as 32 Texture Address Units and 16 ROPs.

 Display Graphs